teaql/teaql-quick-start/quick-start/Stats-introduction.md

 ## STATS BY USING POSTMAN ##

-If you want to count all the peaple in this community,
+If you want to count all the peaple in this community, or the population of a family, you can use Postman to comple